 High school came and went, and I was still quite interested in what was happening in Ireland.
-I read literature by brilliant Irish authors, read travel guides, dreamed I was sitting in pubs listening to traditional music, dreamed of the green hills, the Old Library at Trinity College, of Connemara, of the Ring of Kerry, of everything Irish.
-Yet I decided to stay in my native country Belgium, go to college and work in a library and to try to forget about living in Ireland.
-But my heart would ache for Ireland, I felt homesick and I felt like a stranger in my own country.
-I would see pictures of Ireland, documentaries and videos and I would cry, because I was not in the country, I wanted to be in and because I felt homesick for a country that was on the western borders of Europe, far away from my family.
+I read literature by brilliant Irish authors, read travel guides, dreamed I was sitting in pubs listening to traditional music, dreamed of green hills, the Old Library at Trinity College, of Connemara, of the Ring of Kerry, of everything Irish.

 The job hunt started and I was extremely lucky to be able to secure 3 interviews with multinational companies.
 Five weeks after the breakup and yet another week in Ireland, I was on my way to, preparing for interviews and seeing my dreams becoming reality.
-The first interview turned out to be a no-go as I was sent to the wrong job (I still don’t see myself as an accountant, and I never will), but the second interview was successful and I could start 10 days from the day of my interview.
+I secured a job on day two and “if I could start 10 days from the day of my interview, that would be great?”
 I was completely over the moon, I was pinching myself every 5 minutes to see if I was dreaming or not, if I wouldn’t wake up and realize it was not happening at all.

-But it did… The 10 days in Belgium were mad, packing, deciding what to take and what not, and more packing, paperwork to get in order, contracts to be signed and again more packing!
+But it did… The 10 days in Belgium were mad, packing, deciding what to take and what not, and more packing, paperwork to get in order, contracts to be signed and again more packing.
 It was madness in a happy way as far as I was concerned, but my mum & dad were sad to see me go.
-But as my dear, sweet mum always says: “I’d rather have you living happy in Ireland than unhappy in Belgium,” and I knew that one day, my mum would visit me and would see how happy I truly was in Ireland.
+But as my dear, sweet mum always says: “I’d rather have you living happy in Ireland than unhappy in Belgium”.

 The day I moved to Ireland was on Halloween, and the fireworks, the happy people and the party atmosphere welcomed me with such open arms I still remember that day as if it was yesterday.